albertosarullo/ruzzle-mindstorm-nxc-nodejs-solver/README.md

 Ruzzle-Lego-Mindstorm-Nxc-NodeJS-Solver
 ==================================

-Ruzzle solver, software & hardware :D
+Ruzzle solver, software & hardware

 On software side we have:
 - bash script for download screenshot of device